catchcheng/personalwebsite/pages/docs.md

 ---
 layout: page
-title: Documentation
+title: Projects
 permalink: /docs/
 ---

-# Documentation
+# Projects

 Welcome to the {{ site.title }} Documentation pages!
 Here you can quickly jump to a particular page.

 <div class="section-index">